The Male Friendship Creed

 Today, most guys only have surface-level relationships.
 Driven by technology, busy schedules, and societal pressure, we are experiencing a “friendship recession” that leaves many men feel lonely and isolated.
 Many men find it difficult to find deep, genuine connections.
 So we need to help them find better friends.

 After writing my book, Get Out of Your Man Cave: The Crisis of Male Friendship, and making my case on this blog for 2025 as The Year for Better Male Friendships, I am convinced we need new goals for male friendship.
 A vision that inspires us to surround ourselves with better men.
 One that challenges the immature male behavior exhibited too often these days.
-Friendships that builds better men who teach young males what it means to be a mature and responsible man.
+Friendships that build better men, teaching young males what it means to be a mature and responsible man.

 Other Experts Believe in Men